tigergraph/ecosys/k8s/docs/08-release-notes/operator-1.3.0.md

 ## New features

-- Operator 1.3.0 achieves GA for AKS, ensuring improved stability and support for Azure Kubernetes Service
+- Operator 1.3.0 achieves GA for AKS, ensuring improved stability and support for Azure Kubernetes Service.

-- Support for customizing external service port for TG listener and sidecar listener [TP-5759](https://graphsql.atlassian.net/browse/TP-5759)
+- Support for customizing external service port for TG listener and sidecar listener.

-- Add a pre-upgrade hook in operator helm chart to refresh CRD automatically during operator upgrade  [TP-6095](https://graphsql.atlassian.net/browse/TP-6095)
+- Add a pre-upgrade hook in operator helm chart to refresh CRD automatically during operator upgrade.

 ## Improvements

-- Add a new status Degraded in operator to indicate that a region-aware cluster is partially available [TP-6122](https://graphsql.atlassian.net/browse/TP-6122)
+- Add a new status Degraded in operator to indicate that a region-aware cluster is partially available.

-- Make the maximum number of retries for the init-job configurable via annotations [TP-6104](https://graphsql.atlassian.net/browse/TP-6104)
+- Make the maximum number of retries for the init-job configurable via annotations.

-- Add namespace as a suffix of HostName in HostList on K8s [TP-5776](https://graphsql.atlassian.net/browse/TP-5776)
+- Add namespace as a suffix of HostName in HostList on K8s.

-- Support for configuring nodeSelector for operator pods [TP-5395](https://graphsql.atlassian.net/browse/TP-5395)
+- Support for configuring nodeSelector for operator pods.

-- Avoid too many events on SuccessfulDeleteService [TP-4564](https://graphsql.atlassian.net/browse/TP-4564)
+- Avoid too many events on SuccessfulDeleteService.

-- Improve log of Operator Jobs by removing redundant gadmin output [TP-5603](https://graphsql.atlassian.net/browse/TP-5603)
+- Improve log of Operator Jobs by removing redundant gadmin output.

 ## Bug Fixes

-- Inconsistent precheck error message for a non-region-aware cluster in k8s operator [TP-5669](https://graphsql.atlassian.net/browse/TP-5669)
+- Inconsistent precheck error message for a non-region-aware cluster in k8s operator.

-- Verify the existence of S3 secret for restoring from s3 [TP-4111](https://graphsql.atlassian.net/browse/TP-4111)
+- Verify the existence of S3 secret for restoring from s3.

-- Don't set default backup compress process number [TP-6179](https://graphsql.atlassian.net/browse/TP-6179)
+- Don't set default backup compress process number.